5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/Intel_I225-V_Fix_(SSDT-I225V)/README.md

 :warning: Before deploying this SSDT, verify the ACPI path of the I225-V is matching the one used in your `DSDT` – otherwise adjust it accordingly!
 You can use Hackintool and IO RegistryExplorer to find the correct ACPI path.

-> **Note**: Location of the kext in previous versions of macOS: `/S/L/E/IONetworkingFamily.kext/Contents/PlugIns/AppleIntelI210Ethernet.kext`
+> **Note**: Location of AppleIntelI210Ethernet.kext in previous versions of macOS: `System/Library/Extensions/IONetworkingFamily.kext/Contents/PlugIns/`

 ### Instructions